Medical school is challenging – regardless of your individual talent, background and previous experience, or year in training.

 - Patience, empathy, and understanding

 - Excellent interpersonal and communication skills (listening, speaking, observing)

 - Good knowledge of the subject area

-- Tutors for the foundational courses should have successfully passed units in which they are tutoring;
+- Peer tutors for the foundational courses should have successfully passed units in which they are tutoring;

-- Tutors for the clerkships should have received an H or HP in clerkship in which they are tutoring.
+- Peer tutors for the clerkships should have received an H or HP in clerkship in which they are tutoring.

-- Completes the tutor application, indicating those courses/clerkships in which they would like to tutor and their monthly availability
+- Completes an application, indicating those courses/clerkships in which he/she would like to peer tutor and his/her monthly availability

-- Meets briefly with the OAA Director for a brief interview and a “basic training” session to reinforce or develop their teaching skills and encourage “active learning” during their tutoring sessions, as well as discussion of tutoring logistics (e.g., defining meeting time and location; what to discuss during the first session, etc.) (An on-line slide presentation will also be made available – TBD.)
+- Meets briefly with the OAA Director for a brief interview and a “basic training” session to reinforce or develop teaching skills and encourage “active learning” during tutoring sessions, as well as discussion of tutoring logistics (e.g., defining meeting time and location; what to discuss during the first session, etc.).

 - Contacts the OAA Director with any concerns that may arise regarding the tutored student’s progress/behavior.